UPDATE: A Research Guide to Ukrainian Law

 Financial law regulates issues of the state budget, banking, tax system etc and its object of regulation includes money, securities and other financial instruments.

 Formation of the financial system of Ukraine is in a permanent progress.
-The Budget Code was enacted by the Verkhovna Rada in 2001.
+The Budget Code was enacted by the Verkhovna Rada in 2010.

 Securities legislation consists of several laws and a number of secondary legislation.
 The main normative act is the Law of Ukraine “On Securities and Stock Market” adopted in 2006.
 The Law of Ukraine “On State Regulation of Securities Market in Ukraine” of 1996 determines the framework of state regulation and control over the securities trading.
-The Law of Ukraine “On National Depositary System and Peculiarities of Electronic Securities Circulation in Ukraine” adopted 1997 sets forth the peculiarities of issuance and circulation of non-documentary securities and the depository accounting of the latter.
+The Law of Ukraine “On Depositary System in Ukraine” adopted in 2012 establishes the procedure for registration of rights to securities and the depository accounting of the latter.
 In addition, the scope of the law covers the procedure of payments for securities’ transactions.

 Insurance services are regulated by the Law of Ukraine “On Insurance” of 1996.

 Family law regulates marriage, its solemnization and dissolution, personal ownership and non-property rights and duties of the spouses, relations between parents and children, adoption issues, etc. Such rules are incorporated into the Family Code adopted in 2002.